opea-project/GenAIExamples/comps/tts/README.md

 # TTS Microservice

-TTS (Text-To-Speech) micro-service helps users convert text to speech.
-When building a talkingbot with LLM, users may need to get the LLM dgenerated answer in audio.
+TTS (Text-To-Speech) microservice helps users convert text to speech.
+When building a talking bot with LLM, users might need an LLM generated answer in audio format.
 This microservice is built for that conversion stage.

 # 🚀Start Microservice with Python

-To start the TTS microservice, you need to install python packages first.
+To start the TTS microservice, you need to first install python packages.

 ## Install Requirements